 3.02 (Falco's side-smash charge graphic was tweaked, a bug involving Lucario Hat Kirby was fixed, and the names on the character select screen were lowered to fit the gap left by the removal of the Palette Swap bars.

-3.5 (Complete balance, engine, and aesthetic overhaul, Event Matches that were non-functional before were replaced with new ones that worked with the new engine and stages, and the Subspace Emissary was re-enabled.)
+3.5 (Complete balance (with an emphasis on making safe recovery more challenging), engine, and aesthetic overhaul, Event Matches that were non-functional before were replaced with new ones that worked with the new engine and stages, and the Subspace Emissary was re-enabled.)

-Demos 2.0 and 2.1 had the announcer's "Failure" sound effect whenever a character is selected with a Wii Remote.
+Demos 2.0 and 2.1 had the announcer's "Failure" sound effect whenever a character is selected with a Wii Remote controller.
 It was removed because the PMBR felt the game reached a level of professionalism that made the easter egg undesirable.

 Demo 3.0 and beyond features a few gems in the texture files such as stock icons for Pichu and a business card for Dr. Mario.

-While it went undiscovered for a while, holding R while selecting Bowser allows Giga Bowser to be chosen as an independent fighter, and doing the same with the Ice Climbers puts only one of them on the field.
+Holding the shield button while selecting Bowser or Wario allows Giga Bowser or Wario-Man (respectively) to be chosen as an independent fighter, and doing the same with the Ice Climbers puts only one of them on the field.

 A patch for demo 1.
 The Back Room eventually lost interest and decided to make Demo 2 (which is implicitly much more expansive than a patch) instead.